svaarala/duktape-wiki/PostEs5Features.md

 <td>Full</td>
 <td>1.0.0</td>
 <td><code>Object.setPrototypeOf()</code> allows user to set the internal
-    prototype of an object which is not supported in Ecmascript E5.</td>
+    prototype of an object which is not supported in ECMAScript E5.</td>
 </tr>

 <tr>